 PMI PDU Categories

 PMI requires credential holders to maintain their status through Education PDUs or with a combination of Education and Giving Back PDU credits.
-There is no limit to how many Education PDUs you can earn within a cycle.
+How many Education PDUs you can earn within a cycle is unlimited.
 However, there are minimums for PDU types within each certification’s renewal cycle.
-For example, PMI’s Project Management Professional (PMP) certification requires a minimum of 60 PDU hours every three years – which can be earned as only Education PDU credits or a distribution of Education PDU and Giving Back PDU credits (with a minimum of 35 hours coming from the Education category).
+For example, PMI’s Project Management Professional (PMP) certification requires a minimum of 60 PDU hours every three years, which can be earned as only Education PDU credits or a distribution of Education PDU and Giving Back PDU credits (with a minimum of 35 hours coming from the Education category).

 Giving Back PDU Category